Shape the future of Transit Public Safety in Los angeles

 About metro DPS

-The Los Angeles County Metropolitan Transportation Authority (LA Metro) is one of the nation’s largest public transportation agencies, serving millions of riders each week across bus, rail, and active transportation systems.
-Our mission is to provide a safe, reliable, and equitable transit experience for riders and employees through our engaged and visible public safety ecosystem.
+The Los Angeles County Metropolitan Transportation Authority (LA Metro) is one of the nation’s largest public transportation agencies, serving millions of riders each week across bus, rail and active transportation systems.
+Metro DPS is defining a culture where public safety is not just about enforcing rules, but about building a strong, respectful, and resilient Metro community.
+Integrity ensures fairness and trust, empathy ensures compassion and understanding, and collaboration ensures that everyone has a role in keeping people safe.

 A New Model for Transit Policing